 ˝Mum, this is a coronavirus, and these hearts are all the love that I send to the sick ones˝.
 Kids are just adorable

-A GIFT FOR YOU – a free printable coloring and activity book for kids
+A GIFT FOR YOU – Free Printable Worksheets for Preschool

-To keep the story short and help you cheer up your little creative heads, I prepared for you a free pdf download Easter activity book.
+To keep the story short and help you cheer up your little creative heads, I prepared for you free printable worksheets for preschool kids.
 My 6-year-old daughter actively participated in making this book.
 She was my main judge and critic and source of ideas.
 I am immensely grateful to her for all the help.
-The book is full of coloring and working sheets.
+The book is full of activities and coloring pages for preschoolers.

 My daughter’s favorite color is colorful, so, stay in that tone, be like a rainbow cheerful and diverse…